Study Music Therapy

 The assessment of foreign education certificates the SRH University Heidelberg is the domain of the Central Office for Foreign Education.
 You will find country-specific information on foreign educations certificates on the Central Office for Foreign Education website: http://www.anabin.de/

-Documented English skills (TOEFL or similar) are preferred.
+Proof of English: IELTS 6.5/TOEFL 80 or other proof of English proficiency.
 Alternatively an interview can be arranged either in person at the university or via Skype.